-RESOLUTION 169 (Guadalajara , 2010)
+RESOLUTION 169 ( Rev. Busan, 2014)

 Admission of academia, universities and their associated research establishments to participate in the work of the three Sectors of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-Resolution 71 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly,
+Resolution 71 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly,

+The Plenipotentiary Conference of the International Telecommunication Union

+(Guadalajara, 2010)

 considering

-a) that the participation of academia, universities and their associated research establishments in the three Sectors of the Union will benefit the work of the Sectors, particularly as these bodies address developments in modern technology within ITU's field of competence, while having a future vision allowing modern technologies and applications to be addressed in timely fashion;
+a) that the trial period of the participation of academia, universities and their associated research establishments in the three Sectors of the Union proved benefit the work of the Sectors, particularly as these bodies address developments in modern technology within ITU's field of competence, while having a future vision allowing modern technologies and applications to be addressed in timely fashion;

-b) that the scientific contribution of these bodies will far outweigh the level of financial contribution proposed to encourage their participation,
+b) that the scientific contribution of these bodies is far outweigh the level of financial contribution proposed to encourage their participation,

 resolves

-1 to admit academia, universities and their associated research establishments concerned with the development of telecommunications/information and communication technology (ICT) to participate in the work of the three Sectors, pursuant to the provisions of this resolution, without the need for any amendment to Articles 2 and 3 of the ITU Constitution, for a trial period until the next plenipotentiary conference;
+1 to admit academia, universities and their associated research establishments concerned with the development of telecommunications/information and communication technology (ICT) to participate in the work of the three Sectors, pursuant to the provisions of this resolution, without the need for any amendment to Articles 2 and 3 of the ITU Constitution., for the period until the next plenipotentiary conference;

 2 to set the level of the financial contribution for such participation at one sixteenth of the value of a contributory unit for Sector Members in the case of organizations from developed countries, and one-thirty second of the value of the contributory unit for Sector Members in the case of organizations from developing countries for defraying Union expenses;

 3 that acceptance of applications for participation shall be conditional on the support of the Member States of the Union to which the bodies belong, on the condition that this shall not constitute an alternative for those bodies currently listed with the Union as Sector Members or Associates,

+4. that the Academia will be included in relevant PP resolutions which referred to Associates.

+5. that the Academia will be invited to participate as an observer at the WRC, WTSA and WTDC and all other relevant events of all three sectors.

 instructs the Council